 Write down your questions so you remember to ask them during your visits.

 - Do not smoke.
-Your allergy symptoms may decrease if you are not around smoke.
-Nicotine and other chemicals in cigarettes and cigars can also cause lung damage.
+Nicotine and other chemicals in cigarettes and cigars can make an allergic reaction worse, and can also cause lung damage.
 Ask your healthcare provider for information if you currently smoke and need help to quit.
 E-cigarettes or smokeless tobacco still contain nicotine.
 Talk to your healthcare provider before you use these products.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.